JWally/jsLPSolver/README.md

 -----------------------
 Part of the reason I built this library is that I wanted to do as little thinking / setup as possible to solve the actual problem.
-Instead of tinkering with arrays to solve this problem, you would create a model in a JavaScript object, and solve it through the object's `solve` function; like this:
+Instead of tinkering with arrays to solve this problem, you would create a model in a JavaScript object, and solve it through the solver's `solve` function; like this:

 ```javascript
 var solver = require("./src/solver"),